 The biggest problem with ridge vents and bats is due to the fact that they can’t be checked.
 To properly verify that they are in fact bat proof requires removal.
 We see this often with the hard plastic ridge vents that usually come in 4-foot lengths.
 They are manufactured by many different companies but all are similar.

 We have also had customers who hired us after the last company failed to fix their bat problem.
 They neglected the ridge vent.
-With our warranty, we need to be confident we are making your home bat proof the first time and for a long time!
+We need to be confident we are making your home bat proof the first time and for a long time!
 That includes replacing the ridge vent with something we can be confident with.
 This type, also manufactured by a few different companies under different names, is the long, fibrous, continuous roll.

 This bat was found under the ridge vent during removal.
 He was a little groggy because it was daytime but after he woke up he was able to fly away unharmed.
 The other thing we found worth noting while removing this ridge vent was a rather large yellow jacket nest.
 Maybe just me, but I happen to feel your ridge vent should be insect proof as well.
 Too much to ask?